-- 65. The ESIA Report shall provide the background to the intended project as well as an assessment of its likely environmental and social impacts, both adverse and beneficial.
+- 46. The ESIA Report shall provide the background to the intended project as well as an assessment of its likely environmental and social impacts, both adverse and beneficial.
 Proposed mitigation measures against adverse impacts and, where applicable, enhancement measures for beneficial effects shall be outlined together with an initial costs estimate and description of the responsibilities for their implementation.

-- 66. The indicative contents of ESIA Report are presented in Annex 5.
+- 47. The indicative contents of ESIA Report are presented in Annex 5.
 The main headings are:

 - Scoping;

 - Stakeholder engagement;

 - Baseline data collection;

 - Overall project description;

 - Assessment of impacts and identification of mitigation measures;

 - ESCP

 - Reporting and disclosure.

-- (b) Environmental and Social Commitment Plan (ESCP).
+(b) Environmental and Social Commitment Plan (ESCP).

-- 67. ESCP forms part of the ESIA and sets out the measures required to maximize the benefits of the project, avoid, minimize, mitigate or offset (in the case of environment) or remedy (in the case of social impacts) any adverse environmental and social impacts.
-The ESCP is expected to: - Prevent the negative impacts that could be avoided; - Mitigate the negative impacts that could not be avoided but could be reduced; - Compensate/remedy the negative impacts that could neither be avoided nor reduced; - Enhance positive impacts. - 68.
+48. ESCP forms part of the ESIA and sets out the measures required to maximize the benefits of the project, avoid, minimize, mitigate or offset (in the case of environment) or remedy (in the case of social impacts) any adverse environmental and social impacts.
+The ESCP is expected to:

+- Prevent the negative impacts that could be avoided; - Mitigate the negative impacts that could not be avoided but could be reduced; - Compensate/remedy the negative impacts that could neither be avoided nor reduced; - Enhance positive impacts. - 49.
 For moderate and high-risk projects submitted by members to ITTO, an ESCP shall be developed and based on the findings of the ESIA and the outcomes of the consultation with affected communities, community groups, individuals or other relevant stakeholders.
 The ESCP shall describe the measures for mitigation of environmental and social impacts and risks, the performance improvement as well as the opportunities.
-The level of detail of the ESCP and the priority of the identified measures and actions shall be commensurate with the nature and magnitude of project's risks and impacts. - 69.
+The level of detail of the ESCP and the priority of the identified measures and actions shall be commensurate with the nature and magnitude of project's risks and impacts. - 50.
 The proponent will address all compensatory and remedial measures in the ESCP.
 This implies that differentiated measures will be included so that adverse impacts do not fall disproportionately on stakeholders who were identified as disadvantaged, marginalized or vulnerable during the ESIA process.
 Where appropriate, the ESCP will also address the opportunities to achieve additional environmental and social benefits of the project.
-This may include for example community social, cultural and economic development programs.
-However, it must be noted that any positive contributions are made in addition to impact management and do not offset any identified social and human rights impacts. - 70.
-The minimum contents of ESCP shall be as follows: - (1) Introduction - (2) Summary of Potential Impacts. - (3) Description of Planned Mitigation Measures - (4) Description of Planned Environmental and Social Monitoring - (5) Description of Public Consultation Process - (6) Description of the Responsibilities and Authorities for Implementation of Mitigation Measures - (7) Description of Responsibilities for Reporting and Review - (8) Work Plan and Staffing chart - (9) Cost estimates, sources of funding, and adequate institutional, monitoring reporting and accountability arrangements.

-3.8 Second disclosure of information to stakeholders and grievance mechanism

-(a) Second disclosure of information to stakeholders

-- 71. The second disclosure of project and ESIA information will further enable stakeholders who are likely to be affected by adverse environmental or social impacts from the project, to understand the project's risks and impacts, but also the opportunities that may be available.
+The minimum contents of ESCP shall be as follows: - (1) Introduction - (2) Summary of Potential Impacts. - (3) Description of Planned Mitigation Measures - (4) Description of Planned Environmental and Social Monitoring - (5) Description of Public Consultation Process - (6) Description of the Responsibilities and Authorities for Implementation of Mitigation Measures - (7) Description of Responsibilities for Reporting and Review - (8) Work Plan and Staffing chart - (9) Cost estimates, sources of funding, and adequate institutional, monitoring reporting and accountability arrangements. - 3.8 Second disclosure of information to stakeholders and grievance mechanism - (a) Second disclosure of information to stakeholders - 51.
+The second disclosure of project and ESIA information will further enable stakeholders who are likely to be affected by adverse environmental or social impacts from the project, to understand the project's risks and impacts, but also the opportunities that may be available.
 The proponent shall provide stakeholders with expanded information and data, and this shall be done in appropriate and timely manner.
 The following information will be provided: - The purpose nature, objectives and scale of the project; - The duration of proposed project activities; - Risks and potential adverse environmental and social impacts, for example with regard to community health, land use changes, expropriation, resettlement; - Mitigation plans; - Grievance mechanisms; - Planning and venue of any related meetings;